-Jury trials require a specific skill set on the part of attorneys and consultants working behind the scenes.
-In order to build a convincing legal case, advocates must structure their arguments with their audience in mind.
+In order to build a convincing legal case, attorneys must structure their arguments with their audience in mind.
 The jury comes with a limited knowledge of the law but a set of opinions, biases and prior knowledge of the parties that will no doubt influence their conclusions, even if they are advised to put those notions to the side.

 Pretrial research offers invaluable insight into the minds of your potential jurors.
 You can assess how their potential biases may impact your case and how you can work around them.
 Planning a successful trial strategy should incorporate these pretrial research findings, drawn from the community and focus groups.
 Before the real thing begins, witness preparation and mock trials ensure the entire legal team is attuned to the jury’s unique characteristics.